oneeve8/kobble-data/content/videonarrativehowto.md

 On your Kobble home page, you will notice some sample channels.
 Just tap and drag.
 Another way to add a sample channel is to tap the channel you want to add, dismiss the pop up message, long tap a channel in the data tree and select paste.

-The Kobble tree is organised into channels, tracks and items. you
+The Kobble tree is organised into channels, tracks and items. you can organise them however you want and expand and contract them as needed.

+To create your own channel, click the plus sing

 Kobble is so unique, that you may not have ever seen anything like it before.